aaronbloomfield/ccc/hws/arbitrage/index.md

 -->

+#### Arbitrage goal

 For each DEX, and for each of the two directions (ETH -> TC and TC -> ETH), find the (DEX,currency,amount) combination that maximizes your profit.

 Consider the most profitable such transaction among all the available DEXes.
 If that transaction increases your holdings in USD, then take that action.
 It's also possible that a *double trade* would yield a profit, where as a single trade would not (for example, exchanging some ETH for some TC in one DEX, and then trading that TC back for more ETH at a different DEX).
 We are not considering double trades for this assignment.

 #### How much to buy